betterscientificsoftware/A-Team-Tools/README.md

 # A-Team-Tools
 _A collection of resources for lightweight, agile team management by [Michael A. Heroux](https://github.com/maherou)_

-This site focuses on simple, lightweight practices to help small software teams (especially research teams) introduce some structure and process to their efforts.
+This site focuses on simple, lightweight practices to help small software teams (especially research teams) introduce some structure and process to their team management efforts.
 We emphasize a handful of practices we have found to be broadly useful.

 **Note:** These tools can be useful for large teams, too.
-Often large teams are composed of small teams, so these practices can be appropriate at the small team level.
+Often large teams are composed of small teams, so these practices can be applied at the small team level and applied similarly to team leadership as a group.
 Furthermore, team policy becomes even more important on large teams, as do lightweight communication strategies such as project Kanban boards where the status of activities can be referenced via online tools.

 ## Team Composition